 Emergency plans provide an efficient response to a major incident.
 The main plan is the Emergency Management Plan which is designed to provide a framework on which the council, as a Category One responder under the CCA, can respond to a range of emergencies which will vary in scale and nature.

 The Community Risk Register outlines risks that Peterborough and Cambridgeshire face.
 It is produced by the Cambridgeshire and Peterborough Local Resilience Forum (CPLRF) and updated regularly.
-Visit the Cambs Fire website for information on the risk register.
+Visit the Cambridgeshire and Peterborough Prepared website for more information on the Community Risk Register.

 The Civil Contingencies Act requires Category One responders (Peterborough City Council) to maintain plans to ensure that they can continue to exercise their functions in the event of an emergency so far as is reasonably practicable.
 The duty relates to all functions, not just their emergency response functions.